 Before making the transition into teaching, Krug was a law firm partner with an active practice advising investment management firms.
 She parlayed that expertise into her scholarship.
 Her research has centered on such topics as the fiduciary duties of investment advisers and broker-dealers, disclosure requirements under the securities laws, commodity futures regulation, corporate structure and governance, and regulation governing financial firm bankruptcies.

-Krug has published articles in top journals, including the Columbia Law Review, Southern California Law Review, Washington University Law Review, and Boston University Law Review.
+Krug has placed articles in top journals, including the Columbia Law Review, Southern California Law Review, Washington University Law Review, Iowa Law Review, Boston University Law Review, and Emory Law Journal.
 Her article “Investing and Pretending,” published in the Iowa Law Review, was selected for the 2015 Harvard/Stanford/Yale Junior Faculty Forum at Harvard Law School.

 Before entering academia, Krug practiced securities law—first as an associate and then as a partner—at Howard Rice Nemerovski Canady Falk & Rabkin PC (now Arnold & Porter LLP) in San Francisco.
 Before that, she was an associate at Foley Hoag LLP in Boston and worked part-time as an attorney at Hale and Dorr LLP (now Wilmer, Cutler, Pickering, Hale and Dorr LLP) in Boston while completing her Ph.D. dissertation.

 Krug earned her Ph.D. and master's degrees in political science from Harvard University and her J.D. degree from Harvard Law School, where she was an articles editor of the Harvard Law Review.
 After law school, she clerked for the Honorable Norman H. Stahl of the United States Court of Appeals for the First Circuit.
 Krug graduated summa cum laude from Kansas State University with a B.A. degree in political science and economics and, immediately after earning her bachelor’s degree, spent a year in Germany as a Fulbright Scholar at the University of Cologne.

 Investors’ Paradox, 43 Journal of Corporation Law 245 (2018).